decisionintelligence/TFB/README.md

 We provide tutorial about how to get the models' predicted values and the target values, you can [click here](./docs/tutorials/steps_to_get_predict_and_actual_data.md).

 ### 3. Examples of script writing
-If you want to run datasets in parallel, test multiple datasets, or test multiple algorithms, and so on [click here](./docs/tutorials/other_usage.sh).
+If you want to run datasets in parallel, test multiple datasets, or test multiple algorithms, and so on, you can [click here](./docs/tutorials/other_usage.sh).

 ## Citation